Behavioural Engines

 Architecture and infrastructure

-The platform runs on a distributed architecture: a Next.js frontend hosted on Vercel communicating with a FastAPI backend deployed on Railway.
+The platform runs on a distributed architecture, with a Next.js frontend hosted on Vercel communicating with a FastAPI backend deployed on Railway.
 Authentication is handled via Clerk, and simulation logs are stored in Neon PostgreSQL.

 Building this forced me to properly understand CORS policies, token verification, environment configuration, rate limiting, and production debugging.